-During the 1884-1885 winter season, the Merriams were living elsewhere and it was the home of William Eliot Sparks and his wife, Harriet Augusta (Mason) Sparks.
+During the 1884-1885 winter season, the Merriams were traveling in Europe and 183 Commonwealth was the home of William Eliot Sparks and his wife, Harriet Augusta (Mason) Sparks.
 Their primary home was in Taunton, where he was associated with his father-in-law’s machine works.
 By the 1885-1886 season, they had moved to 245 Commonwealth.

-The Merriams were again living at 183 Commonwealth again for the 1885-1886 and 1887-1888 winter seasons, but during the next season it was the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.
+The Merriams lived at 183 Commonwealth during the next three winter seasons, but during the 1888-1889 season it was the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.
 They had lived at 244 Beacon during the previous season.

 Asa Potter was a real estate investor and banker, president and one of the principal owners of the Maverick National Bank.
 In October of 1891, the bank failed and Asa Potter, Jonas H. French (the other principal owner), and Thomas Dana (another director) faced criminal charges, accused of violating federal banking laws.

 The Potters moved to the Longwood neighborhood of Brookline by 1892.
-They subsequently moved to New York City and then to Rye, New York.
+They sold 29 Fairfield in April of 1893 and subsequently moved to New York City and then to Rye, New York.

 By the 1896-1897 winter season, the Merriams had resumed living at 183 Commonwealth and continued to do so until about 1900.